zhaoyul/aposd-vs-clean-code/README.md

 Clearly you and I live in different universes when it comes to comments.

-> Bob, I think the problem here is that you have such a negative attitude about comments that you have never actually learned how to write useful comments.
-I'm not going to say that publicly in this conversation, but you might give it some thought.
-It's really not hard to learn, and I'd be happy to work through some examples with you in a Zoom call if you are interested.

->>John, This made me laugh -- a lot.
-After more than half a century of writing code I have lived through and used virtually every possible commenting style.
-My current view is the result of those many long years of experience.

 Finally, I don't understand why you are offended by the labeled `continue` statement in my code.
 This is a clean and elegant solution to the problem of escaping from nested loops.
 I wish more languages